langjam/langjam/README.md

 Welcome to Lang Jam, a weekend coding jam.
 It carries much of the spirit of game jams, where teams create a video game in a weekend.
 In Lang Jam, you and your teammates will create a programming language based on the theme for that jam.

-#0002 - The next Lang Jam will be held the weekend of 4th-5th of December.
-More details coming soon.
+#0002 - The next Lang Jam will be held on Friday the 3rd of December, starting at [7pm UK time](https://everytimezone.com/?t=61a95e00,474) and run for 7 days, ending on 7pm on the following Friday (the 10th of December).
+In this time, you'll be allowed 48 total hours to work on code and 12 total hours to work on documentation and presentation.

 #0001 - The first Lang Jam was held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179) and ran for 48 hours, ending at 7pm on Sunday the 22nd of August.
 The theme was "first-class comments".
 You can participate by joining the [jam repo](https://github.com/langjam/jam0001).
 You can [watch a video of the winners](https://www.youtube.com/watch?v=j7VAw8UfMeA).